 Last but not least, reverse cycle air-con units lose efficiency and output power at lower temperatures.
 In fact, if you’re travelling through sub-zero alpine temperatures, this is a substantial drop.
 A caravan heater, on the other hand, is designed to deal with low temperatures.

 For a diesel heater, that is not being plumbed into the vehicles main tank - a quality separate tank is required.
-We promote the Diesel Heat 10 Litre Black Wafer Fuel Tank with Lockable Cap & Gauge because it is value for money and has an integrated fuel guage.
+Take a look at the Diesel Heat 10 Litre Black Wafer Fuel Tank because it is value for money and has an integrated fuel guage.

 There are lots of brands to choose from, including Truma, Eberspacher, Webasto, Belief and Autoterm.
 They all offer different innovative features at different price points, so it pays to do your research before you buy.